KRWG.ORG-The Region's Home Page

 SMITH: Ford is not offering any incentive to take the lump sum.
 So Matsui and Yee predict few will actually to take it.
 But if they're wrong, and Ford's successful, it could be a model for other large corporations with growing legacy costs.

 For NPR News, I'm Lindsey Smith.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.